MaksymSolo/recipestask/README.md

 - Clone this repository to your local machine.
 - Navigate to the project root directory.
-- Build the frontend Docker image by running **docker build -t recipesbookapp_frontend** . (note the trailing period).
-- Build the backend Docker image by running **docker build -t recipesbookapp_backend** . (note the trailing period).
-- **Or skip prev 2 steps** and build the backend Docker the beckend and frontend by **running docker-compose build**.
-- Start the application using Docker Compose by running docker-compose up.
-This will start the frontend and backend containers, and link them together.
+- Start the application using Docker Compose by running docker-compose up --build. (or u can build each image separatly)
--Once the application is running, you can access it at http://localhost:8080.
+- Once the application is running, you can access it at http://localhost:8080.
+-
-Building and Running the Application Separately
+Building and Running the Application Separately without docker
 - If you prefer to build and run the frontend and backend separately, follow these steps:

 ### Frontend
 - Clone this repository to your local machine.
 - Navigate to the recipesbook-client directory.
-- Install the required dependencies by running npm install.
+- Install the required dependencies by running **npm install**
+- Build project by running **ng build**
-- Start the development server by running ng serve.
+- Start the development server by running **ng serve**

 This will start the frontend application on http://localhost:4200.

 ### Backend
 - Clone this repository to your local machine.
 - Navigate to the recipesbook-service directory.
-- Build and start the application by running mvn spring-boot:run
+- Build and start the application by running **mvn spring-boot:run**

-- This will start the backend application on http://localhost:8080.
+- This will start the backend application on http://localhost:8081.

 ### API Endpoints
 The following endpoints are available in the backend API: